eduardolopez858/Meteorite-Hotspots/README.md

 The pipeline starts with with mass, location , and timeline evidence preprocessed and extracted from the dataset.
 These are the baseline evidence methods the agent depends on for future computations.

-Below is the mass method used to extract the feature from the dataset that will be used in future computations (danger method).
+Below is the mass method used to extract the mass feature from the dataset that will be used in the danger level computation later on.
 ```ruby
  # Mass evidence
     def mass_evidence(self, data):